-One Paper Time: 3 Hours 30 Marks
+One Paper r Time : 3 Hours 30 Marks

+Uni twise Weightage

-Units Marks
+Uni ts Marks

-A. Field Crop and Horticulture Practicals 10 + 6
+A. Field l Crop and Horticulture Practicals 10 + 6

-B. Observation 05
+B. Obse ervation 05

-C. Collection and visits 07
+C. Colle ection and visits 07

 D. Viva Voce 02

-A. Field crop Practicals
+A. F Field cı rop Practicals 38 Pds.

-- (a) To find out germination percentage of crop seeds. - (b) Soil sampling and determination of soil pH. - (c) Preparation of nursery and seed beds. - (d) Seed treatment with fungicides and microbial culture. - (e) Layout of irrigation and drainage channels. - (f) Calculation of fertilizer requirement of crops on the basis of nutrient needs. - (g) Methods of fertilizer application including use of bio-fertilizers. - (h) Methods of sowing/planting. - (i) Interculture operation-weeding, earthing. - (j) Preparation of FYM and Compost. - (k) Uses of sprayers and dusters for pest control and nutrient spray. - (l) Harvesting of field crops. - (m) Determination of moisture content of crop seeds. - (n) To find out 100-grain weight of crop seeds.
+(a) To find out germination percentage of crop seeds.

+(b) Soil sampling and determination of soil pH.

+(c) Preparation of nursery and seed beds.

+(d) Seed treatment with fungicides and microbial culture.

+(e) Layout of irrigation and drainage channels.

+(f) Calculation of fertilizer requirement of crops on the basis of nutrient needs.

+(g) Methods of fertilizer application including use of bio-fertilizers.

+(h) Methods of sowing/planting.

+(i) Interculture operation-weeding, earthing.

+(j) Preparation of FYM and Compost.

+(k) Uses of sprayers and dusters for pest control and nutrient spray.

+(1) Harvesting of field crops.

+(m) Determination of moisture content of crop seeds.

+(n) To find out 100-grain weight of crop seeds.

+Hor ticulture Practical

+(a) Layout of the school garden.